 Our subject-specific pathways provide academic and English language preparation for International and EU students looking to progress to postgraduate study.
 The programme is fully integrated with Queen Mary University of London, which is part of both the University of London and the Russell Group, with all teaching being provided by Queen Mary academics at our Mile End campus.

-When you successfully complete the foundation year, you will progress onto one of more than 30 Masters degrees.
+When you successfully complete the Pre-Masters programme, you will progress onto one of more than 30 Masters degrees.

 Click here to download our International Pathways Brochure 2021 [PDF 1,237KB]

 We accept a wide-range of qualifications for entry onto the Pre-Masters Programme.
 The grades you need to enter the will vary depending on what qualifications you have completed, and the pathway you wish to study.

 Students will also need to meet minimum English language requirements.

 One of the benefits of the International Pre-Masters programme is that you will receive teaching from award winning Queen Mary academics.